ProJensen/Microsoft-365-Lab/Lab01-New-User-Onboarding/README.md

 - In the Microsoft Entra admin center, opened the new user account
 - Navigate to **Authentication methods**
 - Review the user’s current authentication status and confirmed that no methods were registered yet
-- Add **Temporary Access Pass (TAP)** as a temporary sign-in method (You may choose from Email, Phone Number, Temporary Access Pass, or QR code)
+- Add **Temporary Access Pass (TAP)** as a temporary sign-in method (choose from Email, Phone Number, Temporary Access Pass, or QR code)
 - Confirm that TAP can be used by the new user during first sign-in to begin secure account setup

 This step supports secure onboarding by providing a temporary authentication method before the user registers stronger authentication methods.